TF-Hafnium/hafnium/docs/getting_started/project-structure.rst

    - `hftest`: A simple test framework that supports running tests standalone on bare metal, in partitions under Hafnium.
 Also as user-space binaries under Linux, but these are not yet integrated with system where Hafnium is the SPMC.

-   - `linux`: Tests which are run in a Linux partition under Hafnium as normal world hypervisor.

    - `vmapi`: Tests which are run in minimal test partitions under Hafnium.